armory/docs/content/en/armory-enterprise/armory-admin/integrations-splunk.md

 ## Configure Splunk HTTP Event Collector Endpoint to recieve data from Spinnaker

-To start we'll configured Splunk to recieve authenticated data flow from Spinnaker.
+To start we'll configured Splunk to receive authenticated data flow from Spinnaker.
 This configuration is similar to any other HTTP Event Collector.

 Perform the following steps: